viktar-c/indigo/_posts/2017-05-22-write-behind-with-coherence-federated-caching.markdown

 persistence.
 [Oracle documentation][5] has the following disclaimer for the [Write-Behind Caching][2] feature:<br/><br/>
 *For use with Partitioned (Distributed) and Near cache topologies. **Replicated** and Optimistic **caches should not be used.***<br/><br/>
-Does it mean that we lost an ability to use this nice feature if we're running in the [Federated Caching][1] mode?
+Does it mean that we have no chance to use this nice feature if have the Coherence cluster running in the [Federated Caching][1] mode?
 Let's see what can we do here.
 <!--more-->

 ## Write-Behind Overview